Diocese of the Windward Islands: History

-The diocese was established on 8 November 1877 from the islands of St Vincent and the Grenadines, Grenada and Tobago.
-Tobago transferred to the Diocese of Trinidad in 1889 when those two islands were joined together politically and St Lucia joined the Windward Islands diocese in 1899.
+The diocese was established on 8 November 1877 from the islands of Saint Vincent and the Grenadines, Grenada and Tobago.
+Tobago transferred to the Diocese of Trinidad in 1889 when those two islands were joined together politically and Saint Lucia joined the Windward Islands diocese in 1899.

+The cathedral church of the see is St. George's Cathedral in Kingstown, Saint Vincent.